 Greenhead College recognises the sensitive nature of bullying and harassment.
 Employees who believe they are being bullied or harassed may wish to discuss their particular situation before deciding what action to take.
 Employees are encouraged to discuss the matter with their manager on an informal basis.
 However, the College recognises that this may not always be appropriate in the circumstances.
-If this is the case, employees can discuss the situation with a member of the Senior Leadership Team or Human Resources.
+If this is the case, employees can discuss the situation with a member of the College Leadership Team or Human Resources.

 Confidentiality will be maintained as far as possible.
 However, if an employee decides not to take any action to deal with the problem and the circumstances described are very serious, Greenhead College reserves the right to investigate the situation.
-The College has an overall duty of care to ensure the safety of all employees who may be adversely affected by the alleged harasser's/bully's behaviour.
+The College has an overall duty of care to ensure the safety of all employees who may be adversely affected by the alleged behaviour.

-11.2 Informal solutions
+11.2 Informal procedure

-An employee who feels that they are being subjected to harassment or bullying should, if possible, keep a record of the incident(s), including the date, time, nature of incident, and the names of any witnesses.
-It is important that employees who feel subjected to harassment or bullying raise the issue with an appropriate person at the time the incident(s) occur, in order that matters can be dealt with swiftly and that further potential harassment is prevented.
+An employee who feels that they are being subjected to bullying and/or harassment should, if possible, keep a record of the incident(s), including the date, time, nature of incident, and the names of any witnesses.
+It is important that employees who feel subjected to bullying, or harassment raise the issue with an appropriate person at the time the incident(s) occur, in order that matters can be dealt with swiftly and that further potential harassment is prevented.